 A 2014 study involving intensive care doctors showed that emotional exhaustion among physicians, one of the main symptoms of provider burnout, predicted a higher mortality rate among the patients for whom they cared.
 The public health crisis is robbing us of our dedicated healthcare professionals and physicians at the front line of care.

-Who experiences Provider Burnout?
+Who Experiences Provider Burnout?

 Emergency medicine, family medicine, OB/GYN and general internal medicine experience the highest rates of provider burnout at 47%, 46%, 60% and 46%, respectively.
-Primary causes of burnout include excess bureaucratic tasks such as charting and paperwork, inefficient work environments, loss of autonomy along with loss of flexibility and control in one’s career and day-to-day work experiences.
-Finally, affected medical professionals also report a loss of meaning in one’s work exemplified by the feeling of being unable to provide impactful patient care.
+Primary causes of burnout include excess bureaucratic tasks such as charting and paperwork, inefficient work environments, loss of autonomy, along with loss of flexibility and control in one’s career and day-to-day work experiences.
+Finally, affected medical professionals also report a loss of meaning in one’s work, exemplified by the feeling of being unable to provide impactful patient care.

-Providers impacted by the effects of burnout have been reportedly feeling as if the dedication and work they put into their profession day to day has no significant impact on their patients.
-Dr. Denise Gomez, Internal Medicine physician and Medical Director at San Diego FQHC North County Health Services (NCHS), speaks to primary care physician burnout saying, “Non-clinical tasks that aren’t directly involved in the direct care of the patient are frustrating for providers.
+Providers impacted by the effects of burnout have reportedly been feeling as if the dedication and work they put into their profession day to day has no significant impact on their patients.
+Dr. Denise Gomez, Internal Medicine physician and Medical Director at San Diego FQHC North County Health Services (NCHS) speaks to primary care physician burnout saying, “Non-clinical tasks that aren’t directly involved in the direct care of the patient are frustrating for providers.
 The frustration leads to a sense that they are not fulfilling their professional mission and fuels the fire for burnout.”

 In addition, providers are citing a loss of control in the work environment along with feelings of an unmanageable workload as a contributing factor in cases of burnout.

 There is no cure for provider burnout, but leading healthcare organizations have put a priority on the stewardship of available resources to help alleviate the symptoms.